 When to post

-Don’t post too often; a HubSpot study found that businesses with less than 10,000 followers get less engagement if they post more than once a day.
+Don’t post too often; a HubSpot study found that businesses with less than 10,000 followers get less engagement if they post more than once daily.

-According to the HubSpot study, if you have between 100-200 followers, you may be able to get away with posting twice a day.
+According to the HubSpot study, if you have between 100-200 followers, you may get away with posting twice a day.
 Still, overall, the best strategy is to focus on quality content over quantity.

 Thankfully, there are tons of utilities available to automate your posts so that you don’t have to spend hours every week on social media.
-Using a scheduler app will help you waste much less time, but still appear engaged and present.
+A scheduler app will help you waste less time and appear engaged and present.